Reconstruction along a geodesic from sphere data in Finsler geometry and anisotropic elasticity: Introduction

 Take any point $x\in M$.
 A sphere on~$T_xM$ is a level set of of the Finsler function~$F_x$ on this fiber, and the radius is the value of~$F_x$.
 A generalized sphere on~$M$ is the image of a sphere on~$T_xM$ under the exponential map $\exp_x\colon T_xM\to M$ based at~$x$.

 A forward sphere of radius $r>0$ centered at~$x$ is the set

 Since the distance function~$d_F$ may not be symmetric, it is important that the distance is measured from~$x$ to~$y$, not vice versa.
-For sufficiently small radii the generalized sphere is in fact a forward sphere, but we include all radii.
+For sufficiently small radii the generalized sphere is in fact a forward sphere because short geodesics minimize distances.

 A generalized sphere might not be a smooth hypersurface due to conjugate points.
 The differential of the exponential map~$\exp_x$ fails to be bijective precisely at the conjugate locus.
 The differential may not exist at zero --- unlike in Riemannian geometry --- but if it does, it is bijective.